2006 Buffalo Bills season: Week 17: at Baltimore Ravens

-26-yard field goal, bringing the Ravens up 3-0 at the end of the first.
-Just before halftime, Stover made another field goal, this one from 37 yards out, for a 6-0 halftime lead.
-In the third quarter, Stover made his third field goal of the day, bringing the Ravens up 9-0.
+26-yard field goal, bringing the Ravens up 3–0 at the end of the first.
+Just before halftime, Stover made another field goal, this one from 37 yards out, for a 6–0 halftime lead.
+In the third quarter, Stover made his third field goal of the day, bringing the Ravens up 9–0.
 After Evans' TD, Losman threw a pass that was intercepted by Chris McAlister and returned for a touchdown.
-In the fourth quarter, Stover made his fourth and final field goal that increased the Ravens' lead to 19-7.
-With the loss, the Bills finished the season at 7-9, although it was an improvement over last year's 5-11 record.
+In the fourth quarter, Stover made his fourth and final field goal that increased the Ravens' lead to 19–7.
+With the loss, the Bills finished the season at 7–9 which was a 2 game improvement over last year.